codinasion-archive/codinasion-programme/programme/matrix-multiplication/README.md

 ---
 title: Matrix Multiplication
-description: Write a program to print multiplication of 2 matrices
+description: Write a programme to print multiplication of 2 matrices
 contributors:
   - ShruAgarwal
   - ssavi-ict